vinrich10/notetaker/README.md

 # Description
 This app allows users to create & save notes using a backend server.

-# Installation
-Clone the repo to your local device - Run npm install & node server.js.
-The app is also deployed via Herolu.

 # License
 This project is licensed under the MIT license.
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)